What is the best productivity app on the Mac?

 OmniGraffle – OmniGraffle is what we use to create most of our AE diagrams.
 It’s essentially the Mac equivalent of Microsoft’s Visio, except that it is much easier to use, and you can create some really powerful diagrams without having an extensive knowledge of modeling software.
 It also has an extensive built-in stencil function where you can search for extension stencils that other people have uploaded online to share.

 Pages/Numbers/Keynote – Formerly known as the iWork suite, these three applications will meet the business/professional needs of almost anyone.
 And if you bought a new Mac recently, you probably got them for free.
 The real standout here is Keynote, which is both very powerful and easy to use.
 The animated transitions that are included with Keynote are top notch and allow you to make very professional looking presentations quickly and easily.

 Reeder – If you still rely on RSS to keep up with your favorite websites (like this one) then Reeder is the best option available.
 Nothing else comes close in terms of design, and Reeder supports many different RSS aggregators like Feedbin, Feedly, Feed Wrangler, and many more.

-Screenflow – Screenflow is an essential tool that we use when creating video course content (like the Dojo modules).
+Screenflow – Screenflow is an essential tool that we use when creating video course content (like the Dojo training videos).
 It allows you to record your screen easily and edit your screencasts with callouts, transitions, annotations, and much more.

 Amphetamine – Amphetamine is an updated version of the beloved Caffeine menu bar app.
 It has one main purpose: it keeps your computer (and more importantly your screen) from going to sleep.
 Very handy when on long Skype or webinar viewing sessions.